CTA-K12/DynamoForm/doc/DynamoForm-selectize.md

 ## DynamoForm-selectize.js

-Enable the use Brian Reavis's popular selectize.js library using html attributes, without writing any javascript.
+Enable the use of Brian Reavis's popular selectize.js library using html attributes, without writing any javascript.

 **Status:** Beta (Feb 24, 2015)